-Making jelly is as easy as picking a few weeds and cooking up the yellow blossoms – really! ~ by Serena Ball, MS, RD
+Making sweet honey-flavored jelly is as easy as picking a few weeds and cooking up the yellow blossoms…into Dandelion Jelly.
+Yes, really!

 Here are the reasons you MUST make Dandelion Jelly:

 - Fun: The funnest (I know it’s not a word) recipe I’ve ever made!